TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

     FEATURED SHOPS

     *   New Arrivals
-    *   Best of Summer
+    *   Jeans Guide
+    *   Wear to Work
     *   The Starfish Collection
-    *   Wear to Work
+    *   The Cardigan Shop
     *   Tunic Shop
-    *   Swim Finder
     *   Sale

     SHOP BY SIZE RANGE